Rolands-Laucis/Pauca/specification.md

 Since Marble is written in js, then standard js regex literals may be used.

 ``<re="/[A-Z]{2,4}/gm"> ...`` will match an uppercase letter string of length 2 to 4 using the flags for global and multiline.

+### Custom tags

+Marble allows you to define custom tags which is different from but similar to defining pattern components.
+You may also link to other marble syntax files to import them, thus maintaining a library of custom tags and pattern components to use in any marble syntax file for actual transpiling.
+Indeed the marble standard lib tags are defined this way and the lib is imported by default.

+### Escapes

+Since Marble has a syntax of its own to define other language syntaxes, there is by nature some overlap of reserved special meaning characters.
+So to let symbols like "<" and "," be usable in the various tags, they may be escaped with the "\" symbol.

+``<"\<\>">``